 Reference: BRUN, Minutes, 35, pp. 228-229 (February 3, 1973).
-BRUN, Minutes, 56, p.
-149 (September 6, 1991).

 RP-3.3.6 Payroll Deductions for Union Dues

 The Board approves the Nebraska Association of Public Employees and the American Federation of State, County, and Municipal Employees as employee organizations whereby an employee who desires to voluntarily participate in them may execute an order authorizing the withholding from his or her wages such sums as he or she so designates each month or pay period and the same to be paid to the designated employee organization.